slinderman/pyhawkes/README.md

 To compile the cython code, run
 `python setup.py build_ext --inplace`

 The original codebase was written with PyCUDA and is not particularly clean.
-I am rewriting it in Python with Cython offloads.
-Please check back for updates!
+The most recent code changes correspond to a new parameterization of the Hawkes process model that will be outlined in a forthcoming paper.